May Gardening Calendar

 - Weeks 1-4: Apples, crabapples and hawthorns susceptible to rust disease should have protective fungicidal sprays applied beginning when these trees bloom.

 - Weeks 1-4: Pinch azaleas and rhododendron blossoms as they fade.
 Double flowered azaleas need no pinching.

 - Weeks 1-4: If spring rains have been sparse, begin irrigating, especially plants growing in full sun.

 - Weeks 1-4: Fertilize azaleas after bloom.
 Use a formulation which has an acid reaction.

 - Weeks 1-2: Canker worms (inch worms) rarely cause permanent damage to ornamentals.
-Use Bt if control is deemed necessary.
+Use Bacillus thuringiensis (B.t.) if control is deemed necessary.